ACCESS-NRI/access-hive.org.au/docs/models/build_a_model/build_source_code.md

 ```

 !!! tip
     The `--keep-stage` option prevents _Spack_ from cleaning up the source code used to compile the executables, so it can be accessed by the debugger.
+Note that if you are iterating on a build, you may build up a large number of source files from successive building.
+These files are typically located at `/scratch/${GROUP}/${PROJECT}/tmp/spack-stage`, and should be cleaned up periodically.

 !!! warning
     If you have an existing build that was built without the `--keep-stage` option, the model will need to be uninstalled and re-installed again with this option for the debugger to work properly.